izkshitiz/natforums/README.md

 </p>

 <br />
 Building a community around your interests is now easy with natforums.
-It provides you with platform and tools that make it easy for you to create a productive community.
-Meanwhile, making it easy for others to find your community and participate.
+It provides you with platform and tools that make it possible to create a growing and productive community.
+Meanwhile, making it seamless for others to find your community and participate.

  Below are some of the features of natforums: